 HomeKit is a software framework made by Apple that lets users control smart-home appliances using Apple devices.
 Control everything from the Home App, where you can designate rooms, name devices, and set up routines.
-Any device that uses HomeKit can be controlled with Siri as well.
+Any device that uses HomeKit can also be controlled with Siri.

 ● Encrypted smart home protocol